Toy Poodle exercise & Fitness Guide

 Exercise by Age

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Toy Poodles have particular requirements based on their small size, minimal shedding level, and genetic predispositions to luxating patella and progressive retinal atrophy.
+Plan Toy Poodles care around a small body size, minimal shedding, and the breed's documented predisposition toward luxating patella and progressive retinal atrophy.

 Mental Stimulation